JennySorio/Vaccination_Scenarios/README.md

 To fulfill the second objective, we use the files that start with the name **Vaccination** and **EvaluatingPaths**.

-The functions that are in the program whose name begins with **seir**, are the functions that generate as output some parameters defined in the SEIR-like model proposed in the article "The Impact of Covid-19 Vaccination Delay: A Case Study with Chicago and NYC Data".
+The functions that are in the program whose name begins with **seir**, are the functions that generate as output some parameters defined in the SEIR-like model proposed in the article "The Impact of Covid-19 Vaccination Delay: A Modelling Study for Chicago and NYC Data".

 The functions that start with **ObjFun** are those related to the generation and calibration of the vector beta.
 For this, are estimated the mildly infective population  and b.